epistoteles/UserStudy/README.md

 12. Connect streamlit with the GitHub account that owns the fork.
 13. Enter the details of your forked repository.
 14. Under 'Advanced Settings...', paste the contents of your `secrets.toml` file as secret.
+15. Done!
+Your streamlit app will be deployed and you can simply share the link.